 Mark Nelson began serving as the executive director of Three Rivers Collaborative in January of 2021.
-Mark planted a faith community called Crossings in downtown Knoxville in 2007, and he served as lead pastor until he began his transition to TRC.
-He is continuing in a mentoring role at Crossings through 2021 as a new lead pastor is transitioned in.
+Mark planted a faith community called Crossings in downtown Knoxville in 2007, and he served as lead pastor until he began his transition to Three Rivers.
 His ministry experience also includes seven years of youth ministry in Knoxville and ten years of campus ministry at Purdue University in Indiana.
 In 2019 he co-authored Reframation: Seeing God, People, and Mission through Reenchanted Frames with Alan Hirsch.
-He serves on the boards of Forge America, Forge Global and Church Partners of the Smokies as well as being a part of the leadership of 100 Movements Publishing.
-Mark is a 1987 graduate of Johnson University.
+He serves on the boards of Forge Global and Church Partners of the Smokies as well as serving with 100 Movements Publishing.
+Mark is a 1987 & 2021 graduate of Johnson University.
 His wife, Dr. Monica Nelson, leads the pre-nursing program at Johnson and they have three grown children.

 Facilitators and Coaches

 Each Learning Community of Three Rivers Collaborative will employ and resource with various facilitators, coaches and consultants, utilizing their unique skill sets and expertise to come alongside each church, cohort and learning community.

 Depending upon the individual identities and makeup of each church, their needs and their goals, we will match each cohort with the best-suited coach and facilitator as they work their way through the reframing, relearning and releasing process throughout the 12-month Learning Community.